Atherstone: Governance

-Atherstone is part of the parliamentary constituency of North Warwickshire.
-The current Member of Parliament (MP) for the area being Conservative's Craig Tracey.
-The local authority is North Warwickshire Borough Council, which, since May 2015, has been under Conservative control.
-As a civil parish, Atherstone also has a Town Council; Atherstone Town Council has 15 councillors representing three wards.
+Atherstone is part of the parliamentary constituency of North Warwickshire and Bedworth.
+The current Member of Parliament (MP) for the area being Rachel Taylor of the Labour Party.

+There are three tiers of local government covering Atherstone, at county level (Warwickshire County Council) district level (North Warwickshire Borough Council), which, since May 2023, has been under no overall control.
+And finally at town (parish) level (Atherstone Town Council), which has 15 councillors representing three wards.